The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 Ms Swinson said that: "This should be an opportunity for banks to look again at this issue and work with government to make some real progress."

 A spokesperson for thinkmoney pointed out that basic bank accounts aren't the only option for people in the middle of bankruptcy.
-"The thinkmoney Personal Account isn't a bank account - it's an alternative to a bank account, and anyone, including undischarged bankrupts, can apply for an account with us.
+"The thinkmoney Managed Current Account isn't a bank account - it's an alternative to a bank account, and anyone, including undischarged bankrupts, can apply for an account with us.
 They just need to prove that they're 18 or over and a UK resident."